vincentarelbundock/Rdatasets/doc/DAAG/rst/leaftemp.rst

    .. rubric:: Description
       :name: description

-   These data consist of measurements of vapour pressure and of the difference between leaf and air temperature.
+   Data are measurements of vapour pressure and of the difference between leaf and air temperature.

    .. rubric:: Usage
       :name: usage